callum-hart/immutable-styles/docs/advancedConcepts/immutableMixins.md

 # Immutable Mixins

 An immutable mixin is a function that takes an immutable ruleset and returns a new immutable ruleset.
-Immutable mixins help share common styles used accross similar rulesets.
+Immutable mixins help share common styles used across similar rulesets.
 Here is an immutable mixin in its simplest form:

 ```jsx
 import { createStyle, createMixin } from 'immutable-styles';